 - Mix the dry ingredients together by hand in a large bowl.

 - In your bowl mix the beer into the dry ingredients until there are no dry lumps.
 The mixture should be very sticky and tacky but firm enough to stay in the bowl when turned upside-down.
 Think DIY crack filler.

-Now dust the chopping board generously with the dusting flour.
+- Now dust the chopping board generously with the dusting flour.
 Plop all the dough out onto the floured board.
 Flour your hands and flip the dough so it is dusted top and bottom with flour.
 Then cup the damp dough and round it into a pleasing shape.
-Cut the dough through with a cross (in honour of the traditional Irish soda bread): it'll also bakquicker and make 4 handy batched rolls.
-Carefully lift the dough into the hot pan or Dutch oven and put the lid on, adding some embers on top if you can (the pan should ideally be 210-230*C).
+Cut the dough through with a cross (in honour of the traditional Irish soda bread): it'll also bake quicker and make 4 handy batched rolls.
+Carefully lift the dough into the hot pan and put the lid on, or put it on the baking tray.

-Bake for 15-20 minutes or until it has started to form a good golden crust that sounds hollow when tapped on the bottom.
-If black smoke wafts out (and you smell burnt toast), it is indeed starting to burn.
-If it has had less than 1O minutes, it's too hot and you should raise the pan and flip the loaf over.
+- Bake for 15-20 minutes or until it has started to form a good golden crust that sounds hollow when tapped on the bottom.

 Try adding some orange zest and gently toasted coriander seeds to bring out the flavour of the beer.